CheoljongPaek/React/lireddit-server/README.md

 > create absolute path by using path.join and __dirname.

 12. make a initial migration in database `npx mikro-orm migration:create --initial`.
-> The migrations table is usded to keep track of already executed migrations.
+> The migrations table is used to keep track of already executed migrations.
 > Therefore, use `--initial` flag first, and then use `npx mikro-orm migration:create --run`.
 > Intead of the command, use the below code.
 >```javascript